 Once it is cut you need to use a joiner or use a hand planer to level the cut side of the wood to allow for a clean edge.
 Using wood glue (And biscuits if needed) to glue the two pieces back together.
 Place on a flat surface and use wood clamps to hold together.
 Let dry completely and remove the excess glue with a sander.

-Cutting the tension- Another technique to use for the extreme warped wood is to cut along the tension points.
-Although this technique is used mostly by wood furniture makers it can be used for you wood for wood signs.
+Cutting the tension- Another technique to use for the extremely warped wood is to cut along the tension points.
+Although this technique is used mostly by wood furniture makers it can be used for your wood for wood signs.
 Take the wood and lay flat on a flat surface.

 Using a pencil to identify the tension points on the wood.
 Once you identify the tension points use a circular saw to cut about three quarter the way down into the wood along the tension points of the wood.
 Several cuts may be needed to relieve the stress on the wood.

-If the wood will not completely flatten, you can route out cross cuts out with a router and a flat bit.
+If the wood will not completely flatten, you can route out cross-cuts out with a router and a flat bit.
 Hold the wood down with wood clamps till on a flat surface or wood bench.
-Place spacers underneath if needed to make sure you are complete flat.
+Place spacers underneath if needed to make sure you are completely flat.

 After you finish your routing it will create pockets for you to place small wood pieces in and glue to hold flat.
 Let completely dry and then flip over to see a totally flat piece of wood for your wood sign.

 If you are concerned about the tension cuts and pockets you can use stainable wood glue.
-For the added touch add sawdust to the glue for a better affect.
+For the added touch add sawdust to the glue for a better effect.

 Ensure you use “Stainable” wood glue.
 If you use regular yellow wood glue when you go to stain the wood it will give a yellow appearance where the glue was under the stain.

-Use a stainable wood glue into the cut.
+Use stainable wood glue into the cut.
 Let completely dry and sand smooth on both the flat surface and the edge.
-Finally, ensure you stain or seal with a polyurethane, sealer or sanding sealer of your choice both sides of the wood.
+Finally, ensure you stain or seal with a polyurethane, sealer, or sanding sealer of your choice on both sides of the wood.

 This is important to ensure the wood will stay flat and the moisture EMC level will remain at a good level.
 The spline fix is the most professional of the techniques and provides the most assurance that the wood for your wood sign will not cup or move back to its original warp.

-I hope this information, identification and techniques helps you in your efforts to flatten your wood for your wood signs.
+I hope this information, identification, and techniques help you in your efforts to flatten your wood for your wood signs.
 Although most of the time a fan or a little heat works, I know more extreme and sound techniques are warranted to ensure your wood for your wood signs are a solid solution.

 Ensure you prep both sides of your wood for your wood sign and seal both sides of your wood for your wood sign to ensure your customer and clients are completely satisfied with their wood sign.
 It is the key to success and being a professional in woodworking for creating wood signs.